-The Rabbinical Seminary International has, for nearly twenty years, followed the most traditional method of training Rabbis.
+The Rabbinical Seminary International has, for thirty years, followed the most traditional method of training Rabbis.
 Traditionally, there were no seminaries.
 Everyone studied and, when students were ready, the students asked their Rabbis to examine them.
-When their Rabbis determined they were ready, they were sent to two additional Rabbis to be examined and who would then issue smichot (certificates of ordination.)
+When their Rabbis determined they were ready, they were sent to two additional Rabbis to be examined and who would then issue smichot (certificates of ordination).

 The Rabbinical Seminary International is committed to paths of traditional Judaism, and, therefore, does not admit Messianic Jews or Jews for Jesus.